MK99MA/SoMoE-19/README.md

 Click the links and select the correct download for your server (Linux or Windows).
 Save the zip files in the same location, for example on your desktop.

 ### 2. Extract the zip files
 Right click on each zip file and select "Extract Here".
-After extracting the 3 zip files you should have 3 folders on your desktop:
+After extracting the zip files you should have 4 folders on your desktop:
  ● addons
  ● cfg
+ ● materials
- ● maps
+ ● models

 ### 3. Copy or upload the folders
 Copy or upload the folders to your server's "cstrike" folder, for example: